add users, groups, authorized_keys, and dot files #9

 I always need to add the same users to my servers but I don't want to add an

-", to an Ubuntu server.
+ubuntuuser to a FreeBSD server.
+Nor do I want to add the default FreeBSD AMI user; "ec2-user", to an Ubuntu server.
 I want those default accounts to stay, but I still want to be able to update them like the other user accounts.I need a stand-alone adduser playbook that I run against existing servers and new servers.
 Hopefully it will work in a sort of declarative fashion.

 I want to be able to add and remove users and/or their variables from a list and run the playbook to match the list across all the hosts.